-Manufacturing WMS Buyers' Guide
+Manufacturing WMS Buyers' Guide (2025)

-- What requirements should a manufacturing WMS meet?
+- What requirements a manufacturing WMS should meet

-- What comes standard in a manufacturing WMS?
+- What comes standard in a manufacturing WMS

 - Additional features you might want to request

-- Where do you start with your budget?
+- Where to start with your budget

 - A shortlist of vendors you may want to consider